 2. Develop a calendar, planner, and scheduling system that works for you

-There can be one thing that will accomplish these things all in one or perhaps different systems for each one, but keep working with different ways in which to plan, schedule, and organize everything that you need to keep track of.
-I am completely a paper girl, and this has been my favorite planner thus far.
+There can be one thing that will accomplish these things all in one or perhaps different systems for each one.
+But, keep working with different ways in which to plan, schedule, and organize everything that you need to keep track of.

 3. Write everything down